isotopp/isotopp.github.io/content/posts/2020-11-15-my-home-sensor-network.md

 ### Zigbee2MQTT

-And this is where we start configuration for real, the entry point for our data: Once everything is running we shoudl see a `/export/iot/z2m/configuration.yaml`.
+And this is where we start configuration for real, the entry point for our data: Once everything is running we should see a `/export/iot/z2m/configuration.yaml`.

 It will look somewhat like this: